These pages are devoted to my shape grammar interpreter project.

 That version of the interpreter was built around an application by CHAU Hau Hing.
 CHEN Liang coded the front end.
 WANG Yang coded the Autocad applet (now obsolete) and wrote the documentation.
 The work was supported by the Hong Kong Research Grants Committee.

-Thanks also to my students at Kyoto Institute of Technology, Japan.
+Special thanks to my students at Kyoto Institute of Technology, Japan.

 I use the terms interpreter and environment interchangeably.
 One could argue that, strictly speaking, the back end is the interpreter; the front end is the user interface; and that the ensemble is the environment.